xueqifan0120/cascon/Readme.md

 ```
 In [5]
 ```
+# Randomly split the data into train and test datasets.
 splitted_data = df_data_1.randomSplit([0.85, 0.15], 48)
 train_data = splitted_data[0]
 test_data = splitted_data[1]
 ```
 In [6]
 ```
+# Encode each string label column (i.e., Outlook, etc.) to an label index column.
+# For instance, the values of the Outlook label column (rain, sunny, overcast) will be mapped to the indices 0, 1 and 2 respectively.
 stringIndexer_label = StringIndexer(inputCol="Play", outputCol="label").fit(df_data_1)
 stringIndexer_outlook = StringIndexer(inputCol="Outlook", outputCol="outlook_code")
 stringIndexer_temp = StringIndexer(inputCol="Temperature", outputCol="temperature_code")